 Gladys is from Kenya.
+She has 1 child.
 She needs a loan of $250 to expand her retail shop and purchase more stock.

 Gladys Kiptoo is a mother who lives in Kabarnet, a rural part of Kenya with her family.
 Gladys works hard at maintaing her retail shop in her local community.
 The profit she makes from this shop, helps her to provide for her family.